mozilla/active-data-recipes/README.md

     adr try_efficiency

-Prints information on try effifiency.
-This is a measure of how effective try is at preventing backouts.
+Prints information on try efficiency.
+This is a measure of how effective try is at preventing blackouts.
 It is roughly:

     1000000 / (total_compute_hours_on_try * backout_rate)